md-siam/bangladesh_drip/README.md

 ```
 google_fonts: ^2.3.1   // For fonts
 video_player: ^2.4.0   // For video playing
-firebase_core: ^1.15.0 // For connecting with firebase
+firebase_core: ^1.15.0 // For connecting with cloud firebase
 firebase_auth: ^3.3.15 // For firebase authentication
 ```